 Food and beverages include vegetables, fruit, dairy, cocoa products, and processed products thereof.
 In 2015, exports from this category amounted to 22.8 billion euros.
 This is evident from the publication Nederland Handelsland 2019 of the Central Bureau of Statistics (CBS).

 On average, the Netherlands earns 51 cents for every euro of Dutch manufacturing that is exported.
 That is less than in 2015 (53 euro cents).
 This means that per euro export 2 Eurocent more imports of goods or services are needed than in 2015.

 In 2015, earnings for the food and beverages category were 60 euro cents per euro, which was 59 euro cents in 2018.
 The Netherlands earns the most from a euro natural product or raw material (such as flowers and plants) through exports, an average of 64 euro cents.

 When it comes to the added value of individual product groups, the Netherlands earns the most from machines and machine parts.
 The added value from the export of machines, such as chip machines and machines for the food industry, was nearly 16 billion euros in 2018.
 That is almost 4 billion euros more than in 2015.

 After machines, metal and metal products are the most profitable export product with almost 6 billion euros.
-Floriculture (including flowers, plants, flower bulbs, tree nursery products) comes in third place with export earnings of almost 5.5 billion euros.
+Floriculture (including flowers, plants, flower bulbs, and tree nursery products) comes in third place with export earnings of almost 5.5 billion euros.
 Natural gas, high-quality plastics, meat, and organic chemicals (such as hydrocarbons) each generated between 4.5 and 5 billion euros in export earnings in the Netherlands in 2018.

 Meat and Dairy